gl-inet/docs4.x/docs/user_guide/gl-sft1200/index.md

 ## CLIENTS

 Clients are devices connected to the router, you can block clients or limit its network speed.
-The interface is accessible by clicking **CLIENTS** in the side menu of the router’s Admin Panel.
+The interface is accessible by clicking **CLIENTS** in the side menu of the router's Admin Panel.

 [Click here to learn more about managing your device clients.](../../../interface_guide/clients/)